willi-kappler/mandel-rust/README.md

 - [ ] Automate benchmark: re-run each test multiple times (user specified command line argument) and take the average
 - [ ] Automate benchmark: write all results to text files and make a nice plot

-- [ ] Use a bigger image size and a higher number of iterations for the next release.
+- [ ] Use a bigger image size and a higher number of iterations for the next release

 Any feedback is welcome!